BuilderIO/mitosis/CONTRIBUTING.md

 # Local Development

 Welcome ⚡️!!
 If you've found a bug, or have an idea to add a feature we'd love to hear from you.
-It may save time to first ping the group on [Mitosis' Discord channel](https://discord.com/channels/842438759945601056/935218469799071835) to talk through any ideas or any issues that may be a bug.
+It may save time to first ping the group on [Mitosis' Discord channel](https://discord.gg/yxjk5vn6pn) to talk through any ideas or any issues that may be a bug.

 ## Project Structure

-Mitosis is structured as a mono-repo using Yarn (v3) Workspaces.
+Mitosis is structured as a mono-repo using Yarn (v3) Workspaces and Nx.
 The packages live under `packages/` and `examples/`:

 - `core` (`@builder.io/mitosis`): contains the Mitosis engine